Natural Classic Gamine

 Natural Classic Gamine Fashion

-If you’re a Natural Classic Gamine, your biggest fashion problem might be having too many options.
+If you’re NCG, your biggest fashion problem might be having too many options.

-As an NCG, you’re gorgeous in the casual athleisure styles that have become synonymous with mainstream fashion: jeans, Tees, sweatshirts, oversized sweaters, pullovers, and sneakers.
+As a Natural Gamine, you’re gorgeous in the casual athleisure styles that are synonymous with mainstream fashion: jeans, Tees, sweatshirts, oversized sweaters, pullovers, and sneakers.

 And as a Classic, you get the formal basics that are perfect for professional contexts: simple blazers, blouses, dress pants, pencil skirts, and understated flats.